×

 This is perhaps the biggest advantage of SaaS.

-Is your business experiencing strong seasonality?
-Are you hiring 30 additional order pickers for end-of-year peaks
+Does your business experience strong seasonal fluctuations?
+Are you hiring 30 additional order pickers for the end-of-year peak periods ?

 With SaaS WMS software, this is not a problem.

-Scalability is elastic .
-You contact your provider and increase your license count for two months.
-Then you reduce it .
-You only pay for what you consume .
+Scalability is elastic.
+You contact your provider and increase your number of licenses for two months.
+Then you reduce it.
+You only pay for what you use.
 Cloud resources adapt instantly.

 It is the ideal solution for growing or highly seasonal businesses.